TNA Genesis (2026)

-The 2026 edition of Genesis is an upcoming professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA).
-It will take place in Dallas, Texas.
-It will be the fourteenth event under the Genesis chronology.

-The event will feature JDC's final match in his 25-year wrestling career.
+The 2026 edition of Genesis was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA).
+It took place on January 17, 2026, at the Curtis Culwell Center in Garland, Texas.
+It was the 14th event under the Genesis chronology.
+It also featured wrestlers from WWE's NXT brand, with which TNA has a partnership.
+The event featured JDC's final match in his 26-year wrestling career.

+10 matches were contested at the event, including two on the Countdown to Genesis pre-show.
+In the main event, Mike Santana defeated Frankie Kazarian in a Texas Deathmatch to retain the TNA World Championship, with Nic Nemeth serving as the special guest referee.
+In other prominent matches, The Hardys (Matt Hardy and Jeff Hardy) defeated The Righteous (Vincent and Dutch) to retain the TNA World Tag Team Championship, Léi Yǐng Lee defeated NXT's Zaria to retain the TNA Knockouts World Championship, and Eddie Edwards defeated the aforementioned JDC in the latter's retirement match.

 Production

+Genesis took place at the Curtis Culwell Center in Garland, Texas.

 Background

 In 2013, Total Nonstop Action Wrestling discontinued monthly pay-per-view events in favor of the pre-recorded One Night Only events.
 Genesis was produced as a PPV from 2005 to 2013, but in 2014, Genesis was televised as an Impact Wrestling television special until 2018.
-It returned in 2020 as a monthly special for Impact Plus, with the event taking place on January 9, 2021 at Skyway Studios in Nashville, Tennessee.
+It returned in 2020 as a monthly special for Impact Plus, with the event taking place on January 9, 2021, at Skyway Studios in Nashville, Tennessee.
 On October 26, 2024, at Bound for Glory, Santino Marella announced that Genesis would return on January 19, 2025, at the Curtis Culwell Center in Garland, Texas.

 On October 12, 2025, it was announced that Genesis will be the first TNA PPV in 2026.
-It will take place in Dallas, Texas.
+It will take place in Garland, Texas.